baasbox/docs/RestAPI/Users/users.rst

 -  **username**: the username of the user who wants to get the followers user.

 **Description**: This API returns the list of followers by the username passed in parameter.
-The method returns in its data property an array filled with the user profiles representing its "friends".
-Each profile will contain the ``visibleByFriends`` data which would be otherwise protected.
+In its data property the method returns an array filled with the user profiles representing its friends.
+Each profile will contain the visibleByFriends data which would be otherwise protected.
 This API supports filter criteria, sorting, pagination

 **Returns**: